 To better understand the degree of mode shift that we should be aiming for in Australia, the Climate Council has explored a number of emissions reduction scenarios and the mode shift required to achieve each of these.
 In this exercise we assume that, given the variety of options already available when it comes to decarbonising personal transport, we should be aiming to reduce personal transport emissions at a rate that is at least equal to our national economy-wide emissions reduction targets.
-We therefore modelled a scenario that aligns with the legislated national economy-wide emissions reduction target of at least 43 percent below 2005 by 2030, as well as scenarios that align with a national economy-wide emissions

-Many of the car trips that Australians make in cities are short in length and could be replaced with public transport, or active transport, like walking, bike riding and rolling. reduction target of 75 percent below 2005 by 2030 - this matches the level of ambition necessary if Australia is to play its part in global efforts to limit warming to well below 2°C (Climate Council 2021).
+We therefore modelled a scenario that aligns with the legislated national economy-wide emissions reduction target of at least 43 percent below 2005 by 2030, as well as scenarios that align with a national economy-wide emissions reduction target of 75 percent below 2005 by 2030 - this matches the level of ambition necessary if Australia is to play its part in global efforts to limit warming to well below 2°C (Climate Council 2021).
 We labelled these scenarios strong action (recognising the significant mode shifts this would require), and transformational action respectively.
 In addition, we modelled a status quo scenario, which is based on trends observed over recent years continuing.
 These scenarios are laid out in Table 1.